seromenho/prisma-join-performance/README.md

 ## Possible solution

-1. Give the user the choice to execute a real join
+1. Give the user the choice to execute a real join...